Intelligent-Instruments-Lab/iil-python-tools/Readme.md

 In Supercollider, step through `examples/notochord/tidalcycles/tidal-notochord.scd` which will receive from Tidal, talk to the python server, and send MIDI on to a synthesizer.
 There are two options, either send to fluidsynth to synthesize General MIDI, or specify your own mapping of instruments to channels and send on to your own DAW or synth.

 ### Install fluidsynth (optional)
+fluidsynth (https://github.com/FluidSynth/fluidsynth) is a General MIDI synthesizer which you can install from the package manager.
+On mac:
 ```
 brew install fluidsynth
 ```
-get a soundfont, like this one: https://drive.google.com/file/d/1-cwBWZIYYTxFwzcWFaoGA7Kjx5SEjVAa/view
+fluidsynth needs a soundfont to run, like this one: https://drive.google.com/file/d/1-cwBWZIYYTxFwzcWFaoGA7Kjx5SEjVAa/view

 run fluidsynth in a terminal (see the fluidsynth block in `examples/notochord/tidalcycles/tidal-notochord.scd` for an example command).